AzureMentor/microsoft-graph-docs/concepts/outlook-schedule-recurring-events.md

 Depending on the type of pattern, certain fields of the **recurrencePattern** are required, optional, or ignored.

+> [!NOTE]
-> **Note**: Even if a field is ignored, it is still validated.
+> Even if a field is ignored, it is still validated.
 If a field has a set list of possible values, using a value outside the allowed set causes an error, even if that field is ignored.

 Let's take a look at each of the possible pattern types.